Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should allow owner to claim all pending fees for `msg.sender` and transfer to recipient (non-owner).
+- Should allow owner to claim all pending fees for `msg.sender` and transfer to recipient (non-owner)
+  - Should transfer correct amount to recipient.
+  - Should reset pending fees to zero after claiming.
-- Should allow namespace creator to claim all pending fees for `msg.sender` and transfer to recipient (non-namspace-creator).
+- Should allow namespace creator to claim all pending fees for `msg.sender` and transfer to recipient (non-namespace-creator)
+  - Should transfer correct amount to recipient.
+  - Should reset pending fees to zero after claiming.
-- Should allow owner to claim all pending fees to themselves.
+- Should allow owner to claim all pending fees to themselves
+  - Should transfer correct amount to `msg.sender`.
+  - Should reset pending fees to zero after claiming.
-- Should allow namespace creator to claim all pending fees to themselves.
+- Should allow namespace creator to claim all pending fees to themselves
+  - Should transfer correct amount to `msg.sender`.
   - Should reset pending fees to zero after claiming.
 - Should allow claiming fees multiple times as they accumulate.

 #### Events